Giants vs. Diamondbacks Player Props Betting Odds

 Wade Stats

-- LaMonte Wade Jr has 29 hits with four doubles, a triple, seven home runs and 26 walks.
-He has driven in 14 runs with one stolen base.
+- LaMonte Wade Jr has four doubles, a triple, seven home runs, 27 walks and 14 RBI (30 total hits).
+He's also swiped one base.

-- Wade has picked up a hit in six games in a row.
-During his last 10 games he is batting .343 with a double, two home runs, six walks and six RBI.
+- Wade brings a seven-game streak with at least one hit into this contest.
+In his last 10 outings he is batting .314 with a double, a home run, six walks and five RBI.

 Wade Recent Games